Midtown Comics: Signings and appearances

 Midtown Comics has hosted signings by comic book creators, including Rob Liefeld, Dave Gibbons, Mark Millar and Simone Bianchi, and with celebrities known outside the comic book industry, including Amber Benson, Tim Gunn, Fall Out Boy, Olivia Munn, New York City Mayor Michael Bloomberg, filmmaker Kevin Smith actor Zachary Quinto, and civil rights leader and U.S. Congressman John Lewis.

 The store will sometimes hold special midnight releases to begin selling certain high-profile books during the first minutes of the Wednesday shipping day, before other stores are able to.
-These events usually feature store appearances by creators, including a September 2008 appearance by Peter David and Mike Perkins to promote The Dark Tower: Treachery and The Stand: Captain Trips, and an August 2011 appearance by Jim Lee and Geoff Johns to promote titles related to DC Comics' "Flashpoint" and The New 52 events.
+These events usually feature store appearances by creators, including a September 2008 appearance by Peter David and Mike Perkins to promote The Dark Tower: Treachery and The Stand: Captain Trips, and an August 2011 appearance by Jim Lee and Geoff Johns to promote titles related to DC Comics' 2011 "Flashpoint" storyline and its subsequent The New 52 relaunch.

-Notable customers who visited the shop have included actress Cate Blanchett and Star Wars creator George Lucas, who visited the shop in March 2015 to browse for Marvel's new Star Wars comics (following the 2012 acquisition of Lucasfilm by Marvel's parent company, Disney, and the resumption of Marvel's license of Star Wars comics for the first time since 1987).
+Notable customers who visited the shop have included actors Anthony Mackie and Jack Quaid, and professional wrestler Britt Baker.